Russia presses Donbas attacks as Polish leader praises Kyiv - NewsBreak

 Relatives of the fighters have pleaded for them to be given rights as prisoners of war and eventually returned to Ukraine.
 Deputy Prime Minister Iryna Vereshchuk said Ukraine “will fight for the return" of every one of them.

-Mariupol Mayor Vadim Boychenko warned that the city faces a health and sanitation “catastrophe” from mass burials in shallow pits and the breakdown of sewage systems.
+Mariupol Mayor Vadim Boychenko warned that the city faces a health and sanitation “catastrophe” from mass burials in shallow pits as well as the breakdown of sewage systems.
 An estimated 100,000 of the 450,000 people who lived in Mariupol before the war remain.

 Ukrainian authorities have alleged Russian atrocities there, including the bombings of a maternity hospital and a theater where hundreds of civilians had taken cover.